 As always, consult your financial advisors before making such a gift.
 Charitable gifts of appreciated assets are especially attractive.
 Maximum benefits are a reality when you donate the securities because you avoid selling them and realizing the gain.

-To donate to KWU today, click right here on GIVE NOW or contact the Kansas Wesleyan Advancement Office at 785-833-4341.
+If you would like to make a cash gift to KWU, you may GIVE ONLINE or contact the Kansas Wesleyan Advancement Office at 785-833-4341.